 4) Prayer Song

-What We Need Is Here, written by the students of the Episcopal Student Group at MIT.
-A lovely setting of the first line of the poem by Wendall Berry.
+What We Need Is Here, written by Amy McCreath for a Thanksgiving service of the Lutheran Episcopal Ministry at MIT while she served as chaplain there.
+A lovely setting of the title of the poem by Wendell Berry.

 5) Offering Song